There are many organisations providing support services you can access online, over the phone or face-to-face.

 A program providing a range of counselling services for individuals, couples and families that specialises in individual and group work activities.
 They offer free services to war veterans and pensioners.

 A counselling service providing family and relationship counselling and other specialist counselling services.
 There are some services specific to older people, such as senior relationship services and senior social connection programs.
 They offer concession rates for pension card holders at $35 per one hour counselling session.
-You can select a particular service you may need from the service drop-down.
-Operates Monday to Friday, 8am–8pm and Saturday, 10am–4pm.

 A provider offering free psychological services for residents of aged care facilities in Brisbane North.